surya-dev-singh/kryolite-security/src/content/blog/Why FinTech Companies Can't Afford to Skip Penetration Testing.md

 Don't let security be the weak link in your innovative financial solution.

-[**Schedule your FinTech security assessment with KryptoLite Security today**](https://kryolitesecurity.com) and turn your security posture into your strongest competitive advantage.
+[**Schedule your FinTech security assessment with kryolite Security today**](https://kryolitesecurity.com) and turn your security posture into your strongest competitive advantage.